xiahouzuoxin/zxlearn/torchrec/README.md

 * Both numerical and categorical input features
   * Categorical: automatic vocabulary extraction, low-frequency filtering, dynamic embedding, hash embedding
   * Numerical: standard or 0-1 normalization, automatic discretization, automatic update of statistical number for standard or 0-1 normalization if new data is fed in
-* Variable-length sequence feature support
+* Variable-length sequence feature support, if there's order in the sequence, please put the latest data before the oldest data as it may pads at the end of the sequence
-* Sequence features with weights by setting the weight column, for example, 'k1:v1,k2:v2,k3:v3'
+* Sequence features support weights by setting the weight column
 * Implemented [DataFrameDataset, IterableDataFrameDataset](./core/dataset.py) for straightforward training with pandas DataFrame in PyTorch
 * Implemented a common [Trainer](./core/trainer.py) for training pytorch models, and save/load the results
+* Basic FastAPI for model serving

 Not supported:

 - Distribution training, as target of this tool is for small companies

-Todo:

-- Generate a simple model service API

 # Example